To get the desired beneficial effect to one's health is to follow the guidelines of herbal preparations.

 For herbal preparations, combine two ounces of powdered myrrh, one ounce of powdered goldenseal, one and a half ounce of cayenne pepper and one quart of 70 percent rubbing alcohol.
 Mix these together and let it stand for seven days.
 Make sure to shake it well each day.
 After the seven days, pour in another container making sure not to stir up the sediments that are at the bottom, then bottle in corked bottles.

-Herbal Ointment may be done as liniment, cream, as well as oil.
+Herbal Ointment may be done as liniment, cream, as well as oil in herbal preparations.

 Store herbs in brown paper bags, or wooden boxes.
 This allow air to pass through and the brown paper bags absorb moisture and prevent mold and mildew.